Lessons learned from 2016, but US faces new election threats

 It’s been more than three years since Russia’s sweeping and systematic effort to interfere in U.S. elections through disinformation on social media, stolen campaign emails and attacks on voting systems.
-U.S. officials have made advances in trying to prevent similar attacks from undermining the 2020 vote, but challenges remain.
+U.S. officials have made advances in trying to prevent similar attacks from undermining the 2020 vote, but the potential threats have increased and some old problems have not been addressed.
 A look at what has changed since 2016 and what has not.

 THE THREAT